 What is HIV?

 HIV stands for human immunodeficiency virus.
-It harms your immune system by destroying a type of white blood cell that helps your body fight infection.
-This puts you at risk for serious infections and certain cancers.
+HIV harms your immune system by destroying a type of white blood cell that helps your body fight infection.
+This puts you at risk for other infections and diseases.

 What is AIDS?